 Trust disputes within a family or close relations can be difficult to resolve without professional guidance, and they can cause added stress if you do not understand the full extent of the situation.
-The following guide will help you to determine what the trust dispute is about, and the best ways to solve disputes quickly.
+The following guide helps you determine what the trust dispute is about, and the ways to find a sensible solution.

 When a trust dispute occurs, and you wish to make a claim, there are time limits that you must ensure that you make a claim within.
-This time is known as the ‘limitation period’ and is usually six years from when a breach of trust or a dispute was conducted.
-The time limit is extended if fraud has occurred.
+This time, aka the ‘limitation period’, is usually six years from the conduct of a breach of trust.
+A time limit receives an extension in the case of fraud.
 After this, your claims will not be valid.

-However, applications to court can be long and arduous, not to mention extremely costly, and so it is vital that you attempt to solve the dispute through other options before settling on a court application.
+However, applications to court can be long and arduous, not to mention extremely costly.
+So it’s vital that you attempt to solve the dispute through other options before settling on a court application.
 With the number of trust disputes at a 43% high, one of the best methods to solve trust disputes is to attempt trust dispute mediation.
-All parties involved in the dispute will be able to discuss their options with an unbiased professional mediator who can prompt you to consider your options and guide you to a solution.
+All parties in the dispute can discuss their options with a professional mediator (without bias).
+That mediator can prompt you to consider your options and guide you to a solution.

 Therefore, when in the middle of family trust disputes, you should ensure that you have detailed knowledge of the best ways to solve the case outside of court, as this will ensure that you are able to maintain good relations with your family and solve problems as quickly as possible.